Quickstart for Model Developers#

 Although the Python model and data pipeline definition files are not explained in this quickstart, you can review them to find out how to call the Determined API from your own code:

 Model data loading and preparation code.

 Model definition and training/validation loops.

-After gaining basic familiarity with Determined tools and operations, you can replacing these files with your model data and code, and setting configuration parameters for the kind of experiments you want to run.
+After gaining basic familiarity with Determined tools and operations, you can replace these files with your model data and code, and set configuration parameters for the kind of experiments you want to run.

 This exercise trains a single model for a fixed number of batches, using constant values for all hyperparameters on a single slot.
 A slot is a CPU or GPU computing device, which the master schedules to run.

-To install the Determined library and start a cluster locally, enter:
+To install the Determined library and start a cluster locally, run the following commands:

 pip install determined det deploy local cluster-up

 If your local machine does not have a supported NVIDIA GPU, include the